Agenda 2024 - Stefaan van Biesen

 P R O J E C T S :

-• Member and co-founder|organizer of Made of Walking.
-Member of WALC [Walking Arts and Local Communities] a four-year international project, co-funded by the European Union through Creative Europe.
+Member and co-organizer of WALC [Walking Arts and Local Communities] a four-year international project, co-funded by the European Union through Creative Europe.
 The project aims to promote cooperation between communities in rural and natural settings by using walking as an artistic and participatory practice.

 L E C T U R E :

-• [Walking & Drawing] > lecture during The Walking Body MINHO University Guimaraes Portugal > 09.04.2025.
+Walking & Drawing > lecture during The Walking Body MINHO University Guimaraes Portugal > 09.04.2025.

 W A L K S H O P :